kptdev/kpt/site/content/en/guides/producer/init/_index.md

 ---

 A kpt package is published as a git subdirectory containing configuration files (YAML).
-Publishes of kpt packages can create or generate YAML files however they like using the tool of their choice.
+Publishers of kpt packages can create or generate YAML files however they like using the tool of their choice.

-Publishing a package is done by pushing the git directory (and optionally tagging it with a version).
+Publishing a package is done by pushing the git directory (and optionally [tagging] it with a version).

 {{% pageinfo color="primary" %}}
 Multiple packages may exist in a single repo under separate subdirectories.